 Bonus categories: 2x points on all purchases (1x points when you make a purchase, and 1x points when you pay for that purchase)

 The Citi Double Cash Card is an unrivaled product for non-bonused, everyday spending.
-The card offers the equivalent of 2% back when you make a purchase and pay for it, and you can convert those rewards into ThankYou points at the rate of one cent per ThankYou point.
+The card offers 1x points when you make a purchase, and 1x points when you pay for that purchase.
+These rewards can either be combined with Citi ThankYou points earned on other cards, or can be redeemed for cash back at the rate of one cent per point.
 This is my go-to card for everyday spending, and it probably should be yours as well.

 Annual fee: $0